-To help offset the cost of adopting a child, the Canada Revenue Agency allows you to deduct up to $15,905 in eligible expenses for each child under age 18 that you adopt.
+To help offset the cost of adopting a child, the Canada Revenue Agency allows you to deduct your eligible expenses for each child under age 18 that you adopt up to a maximum amount.
 While many expenses are deductible, others are not.
-In some cases, the time that the expenses incurred dictates their whether you can deduct them.
+In some cases, the time that the expenses incurred dictates whether you can deduct them.

 The Adoption Period